twitter/pelikan/_talks/craft-2016.md

       much resources would it take to implement?
       </p>
       <p>
-      These questions need to be repeated asked, until we are honestly confident about our answers.
+      These questions need to be repeatedly asked, until we are honestly confident about our answers.
 For Pelikan, the amount of time since its inception and the amount of political capital it took showed how difficult it can be to justify betterment.
       </p>
     </div>
   </div>